Arrow BOOK

 Please inform your consultant if you take blood thinners, have allergies, diabetes, active infection, are pregnant, or have had previous reactions to local anaesthetic.
 You may need someone to drive you home depending on how you feel after the procedure.

-Arrange a consultation to discuss whether a Sphenopalatine Ganglion block may be appropriate for you.
+Arrange a consultation to discuss whether a sphenopalatine ganglion block may be appropriate for you.